Adaptations of Sherlock Holmes: Television series

 In 2014, NHK produced a puppetry Sherlock Holmes written by Kōki Mitani.
 It is set in Beeton School, a fictional boarding school and Holmes is a fifteen-year-old pupil who lives in the room 221B of Baker House and resolves the troubles in the school but there's no murder.
 In the show, John H. Watson is his roommate, Mrs Hudson is a housemother of Baker House and James Moriarty is deputy headmaster of the school.

 Miss Sherlock premiered in 2018 and starred Yūko Takeuchi as Sara "Sherlock" Shelly Futaba and Shihori Kanjiya as Dr. Wato.
 Set in Tokyo, Japan, it is a co-production between HBO Asia and Hulu Japan.

 The Scooby-Doo and Guess Who? episode "Elementary, My Dear Shaggy" has Mystery Inc. working with a man who claims to be Sherlock Holmes (voiced by Ian James Corlett) when it came to the mystery involving the screaming skulls.
 It was never confirmed in the episode if the man was the actual Sherlock Holmes or not.

 In 2022, it was announced that Aaron Kaplan's Kapital Entertainment and former Elementary writer Craig Sweeny are developing Watson for CBS Studios.
 It is a medical drama series with detective elements, that focuses on Watson as the lead protagonist.
 Morris Chestnut is an executive producer in the series, and also stars as the title character.
 A plot focuses on Watson who, a year after Holmes's death at Moriarty's hands, resumes his medical career as the head of a clinic dedicated to treating rare disorders.
 Robert Carlyle portrays Holmes in a recurring capacity.

-David Thewlis plays Holmes in the series Sherlock & Daughter.
+David Thewlis plays Holmes in the series Sherlock & Daughter, which focuses on him meeting Amelia Rojas, a young American claiming to be his daughter, as they take on a criminal syndicate known as the Red Thread.

-Hero Fiennes-Tiffin will star in the Prime Video series Young Sherlock.
+Hero Fiennes Tiffin star in the Prime Video series Young Sherlock, which premiered in 2026.
+The series focuses on a 19 year old Holmes as he befriends a young James Moriarty and uncovers a deadly conspiracy linked to his own family.

+The 2027 series The Death of Sherlock Holmes will depict the aftermath of the fight at the Reichenbach Falls, as Holmes (Rafe Spall) solves a case at the Swiss Alps.